niclake/niclake.github.io/src/posts/2021/2021-12-28-year-of-the-garden.md

 I want to work on all of the small things in my life, thinking of it like a garden that I need to tend to in order to have success this year, and be ready for future years as well.

-With that said, here are my 4 main categories:
+With that said, here are my 4 main buckets:

 ### Harvest - continue with established habits